At first glance, hearing aids and Bluetooth® technology appear made for each other.

 “The ability to process noise away gives us quite an advantage,” says Justin Miller, CEO of Nuheara.
 “We’ve fitted an ANC chip [in the earbuds], which gives us the ability to put a third microphone on the inside of the ear.
 When you put an earbud in you start to hear your own voice louder; we’re able to process that out.”

 A downside of relying on wireless earbuds to assist with your hearing is the battery life, which tends to be six hours or less for models with active noise cancellation.
-LE Audio will address this in the near future.
+Bluetooth LE Audio will address this in the near future.

 One feature of hearing aids these new hearing-assistive earphones lack, though, is the stigma, since they don’t just look like earbuds — that’s what they are.